youdao-cf/docs/install/uaa.html.md

 You can choose postgresql or mysql.
 Please install one before UAA locally or in some server.
 If you use Postgresql, please change all the "ident" to "md5" on column METHOD of the conf file /var/lib/pgsql/data/pg_hba.conf and add a new line "host uaa root 0.0.0.0/0 md5".
 Restart postgresql service via "service postgresql restart".

+### CloudController Database
+Please make sure your CloudController Database has support of *TRANSACTION*.
+If use mysql, you can use InnoDB as your engine.

 ## Setup
 ### Get source code